A long-lived project that still receives updates

 A rufus-scheduler instance will go on scheduling while it is present among the objects in a Ruby process.
 To make it stop scheduling you have to call its #shutdown method.

-related and similar gems
+related gems

 • Whenever - let cron call back your Ruby code, trusted and reliable cron drives your schedule